kunlekuyoro/Big-Data-Analysis-Project/README.md

 plt.ylabel('Burglary Crime Count')
 Text(0, 0.5, 'Burglary Crime Count')

 The result above with the visualizations shows that Burglary crimes are gradually decreasing

 Metropolitan Police Service district reported the most Burglary crime

-5) Selection, application, and reasoning behind use of statistical analysis and multiple evaluation measures markdown, code, markdown, 20 Marks
+## Selection, application, and reasoning behind use of statistical analysis and multiple evaluation measures

 As in the previous section,